cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 2. Configure your `wrangler.toml` to associate your Workers script with a zone

-Associating a configured zone from your Cloudflare account has been covered in great detail in the Workers Quick Start guide, specifically the section ["Publish To Your Domain"](https://developers.cloudflare.com/workers/quickstart#publish-to-your-domain).
+Associating a configured zone from your Cloudflare account is covered in the section ["Publish To Your Domain"](https://developers.cloudflare.com/workers/quickstart#publish-to-your-domain) in the Workers Quick Start.
 In the "Publish" section of this guide, we'll cover how to configure the file `wrangler.toml` to deploy to workers.dev – make sure you read the Quick Start section linked above so you can understand how these approaches differ.

 In particular, you'll need to ensure that you have `zone_id` and `route` keys in your `wrangler.toml`, and `workers_dev` disabled.
 You may also choose to entirely remove the `[site]` block from your `wrangler.toml`, which will stop `wrangler` from uploading the contents of your project's `public` folder to Workers KV: